 Another side of the coin – Iceland missed its only surveillance aircraft a lot.
 “If you ask me, I would say I’m suffering terribly.
 I would want to have this aeroplane just to be able to go out to search if anything happens”, Ásgrímur told.
 A regular duty of the plane in Iceland is 3-4 patrols during the week.
 It supposed to go around the island and looking at fishing vessels and what is going on in an economic exclusive zone.

 TF-SIF is extremely needed for emergency calls beyond the ground.
-At night 26. january ICG received Cospas-Sarsat signal.
-It is an international program dedicated to locate signals from persons, aircrafts or vessels in distress and then pass it to the nearby rescue team.
-Location of the beacon was about 300 nm south-west from Iceland and the signal came only one time.
+At night 26.
+January ICG received Cospas-Sarsat signal.
+It is an international program dedicated to locate signals from persons, aircraft or vessels in distress and then pass it to the nearby rescue team.
+Location of the beacon was about 300 nautical miles south-west from Iceland and the signal came only one time.

 “We were checking in our system, and no ships supposed to be there.
 But you never know.
 We found where this beacon was registered.
 We talked with authorities in that country.
 They did not recognize this registration.
 But if we have another hit or aircraft flying would say, “I can hear a beacon”, we will need to go out there, 300 miles”, Ásgrímsson said.
 In other words, there is no way to be without a plane in such a situation.